influxdata/telegraf/plugins/inputs/webhooks/README.md

 # Webhooks Input Plugin

-This is a Telegraf service plugin that start an http server and register multiple webhook listeners.
+This is a Telegraf service plugin that start a http server and register multiple webhook listeners.

 ```sh